 Some patients actually feel that shortly after the whitening procedure, their teeth have gone back to their original colour.
 This is not the case, it’s simply because they have become accustomed to the new lighter shade.
-Checking the before and after photos makes it’s easy to check whether the teeth have discoloured again.
+Checking the before and after photos makes it’s easy to check whether your teeth have discoloured again.

-Patients wishing to top up can do so using their trays but we recommend a thorough assessment by a dentist first to avoid any harm to teeth and gums.
-Bleaching gels should only be purchased from a dentist to ensure the product is safe a legal to be used in the UK.
+Patients wishing to top up can do so using their trays but we recommend a thorough assessment by a dentist first to avoid any harm to your teeth and gums.
+Bleaching gels should only be purchased from a dentist to ensure the product is safe and legal to be used in the UK.

 Should I use smokers or whitening toothpastes?